MicrosoftDocs/architecture-center/docs/aws-professional/data-and-ai.md

 ### Big Data Analytics
 Services that process and analyze large and complex datasets to uncover patterns, insights, and trends.
+Below you will find direct comparisons of individual Big Data services, but the recommended all-in-one service for Big Data & Analytics is Microsoft Fabric.
+Fabric encompasses the below capabilities and more.

 | AWS Service                                                   | Azure Service                                                                                                                                             | Analysis                                                                                                                                                                                                                                                                                        |
 | ------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |